Graphegon/CoinBLAS/README.md

 - outputs: Generator of output Spend objects.

+- summary: A text description of the transactions.

 ## Spend

+A spend wraps a transaction output.
+Since outputs are used as inputs to subsequent transactions, the same object is also used for inputs.

 - coinbase: Is this a coinbase input?

 - tx: Transaction with this spend as output.

+- spent_tx: Transaction with this spend as input or None if unspent.

 - addresses: Addresses assocaited with this spend.

-- spent_tx: Transaction with this spend as input.

 ## Address

+An Address wraps a bitcoin public key address.

+- sent_vector: Vector of spend ids sent by this address into a transaction.

+- received_vector: Vector of spend ids received by this address from a transaction.

-- sent: Input Spends sent by this address.
+- sent: Generator of Input Spends sent by this address into a transaction.

-- received: Output Spends received by this address.
+- received: Generator of Output Spends received by this address from a transaction.

 - sender_tx_vector: Vector of transaction ids where this address is sender.